 Many of our team members attend academic conferences throughout the UK and overseas, either as invited speakers or to present poster information about their research.

 ** Please note that due to the future re-location of all services at the Royal National Hospital for Rheumatic Diseases, we are currently unable to accommodate professional visitors to the CRPS or CCLERS team or in-patient programme.
-Limited opportunities to visit will be available once we are situated in our new premises, which we anticipate will be in Autumn 2019 **
+We anticipate moving in Autumn 2019, so limited opportunities to visit will be available after this once we are settled in our new premises **

 Visitor opportunities are dependent upon our levels of activity throughout the year.
 Visits don’t usually offer any form of hands-on patient contact, but they may include an opportunity to observe clinical work (subject to patient consent).

 Please note that that some pre-employment checks, including DBS and occupational health, will need to be undertaken ahead of your visit to us.
 There is no charge for professional or study visits, but you will be expected to cover your own travel and accommodation costs.

 If you are interested in visiting the service, please download and complete the application form below and return it to us along with a copy of your current CV/biography.